Tuscan Hill Towns by Train from Florence

 Continue on up the street to Palazzo Pretoria originally the castle of the Conti Alberti who lived there until the 13th century when it became the residence of the Florentine Delegate.
 Notice the facade decorated with picturesque coats of arms in stone and glazed terracotta which record the Governors (Vicari) sent from Florence throughout the centuries.
 There is also a chapel of the doubting St. Thomas off the courtyard.

-Train service run hourly from Florence Santa Maria Novella to Certaldo every hour.
-It is a 52 minute ride with no changes so it makes it easy.
+Train service runs hourly from Florence Santa Maria Novella to Certaldo every hour.
+It is a 52-minute ride with no changes so it makes it easy.
 Round trip tickets run about $15 depending on the season and the time of day you travel.

 To book your tickets in advance or to check the details for each train itinerary you can click here.